Silverwater (Parramatta - NSW)

 Table Chart PROFILE FAQ

-Silverwater features a more urban dwelling mix with significant apartment living, with ownership patterns similar to the broader region
+Silverwater features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Silverwater's dwelling structures, as per the latest Census, consisted of 30.6% houses and 69.4% other dwellings.
-In comparison, Sydney metro had 33.5% houses and 66.5% other dwellings.
+Silverwater's dwelling structure, as per the latest Census, consisted of 30.6% houses and 69.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
 Home ownership in Silverwater was at 13.5%, with mortgaged dwellings at 36.5% and rented ones at 50.0%.
-The median monthly mortgage repayment in Silverwater was $2,167, aligning with Sydney metro's average.
-The median weekly rent figure in Silverwater was $450, compared to Sydney metro's $470.
-Nationally, Silverwater's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,167, lower than Sydney metro's average of $2,427.
+Median weekly rent in Silverwater was $450, compared to Sydney metro's $470.
+Nationally, Silverwater's mortgage repayments were higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing